South Dakota Teacher Requirements for Audiologists and Speech-Language Pathologists

 - The requirements will be waived for those applicants who present proof of current licensure in a state that has standards that are equivalent to or greater than South Dakota; or holds a current ASHA Certificate of Clinical Competence in Speech Language Pathology.

-- Any person who holds any speech-language pathologist certificate from the South Dakota Department of Education, and does not otherwise meet the requirements for state licensure will be granted a limited license to practice as a speech-language pathologist.
+- Any person who holds a bachelor's degree in communication disorders or speech-language pathology and a speech-language pathologist certificate from the South Dakota Department of Education, and does not otherwise meet the requirements for state licensure will be granted a limited license to practice as a speech-language pathologist.
+Individuals with a limited license may provide speech-language services as employees of public or private school districts or state departments that provide educational services, but may not perform non-medical endoscopy, or evaluate or treat swallowing disorders.

 Continuing Education Requirement